santoshjoshi/Apache-Kafka/README.md

 2. Why is Kafka So Fast
    https://www.freecodecamp.org/news/what-makes-apache-kafka-so-fast-a8d4f94ab145/
 3. What is Zero copy approach
+4. What is the anatomy of a Kafka Message or What does a kafka message in a topic contains.

 ### Kafka Topology
 1. Explain the topology of Apache KafkaHow many nodes of Apache Kafka